MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

     Initialize-AzOpsGlobalVariables -Verbose
     Invoke-AzOpsGitPush
     ```
-5. Commit your changes and push your branch to your GitHub Fork.
+5. Commit your changes and push your branch to your GitHub fork.
 6. Create PR from feature branch to master branch.
 Please pay attention to upstream branch default branch might be upstream fork rather your own master branch.
 7. Approve your PR.
-8. "azops-push" GitHub Action should trigger automatically at this point and you can monitor the status in Actions log.
+8. The "azops-push" GitHub action should trigger automatically at this point and you can monitor the status in Actions log.
 9. After all status checks are passed on your PR (including but not limited to "azops-push" action), squash merge your changes to your own master branch.
 10. Sync your local master branch on your machine from your origin/master